 BSE has operations in Burlington, Mass., Tempe, Ariz., the Philippines, Japan, Taiwan and Singapore, providing products and services for both front and back-end semiconductor processes.

-Chuck Samuelson led the Hughes Hubbard team, which included Andy Braiterman, Alex Anderson, Sam Sultanik, Veronica DiCamillo, Erin DeCecchis, David Gershel, Carol Remy and Juli Thorstenn.
+Chuck Samuelson led the Hughes Hubbard team, which included Andy Braiterman, Sam Sultanik, Veronica DiCamillo, Erin DeCecchis, David Gershel, Carol Remy and Juli Thorstenn.